ericscharff/oberon-compiler/README.md

 # or run all the tests
 $ ./run-tests.sh

+# Self hosting test: Use the compiler to build a RISC binary of the compiler,
+# and then use the RISC binary / interpreter to compile itself
+$ ./compiler-test.sh
 ```

 The compiler will read and compile all modules upon which the main class